Washington Park

 Historic Design

-Washington Park, originally called West Park, is a historic 128.5-acre urban oasis nestled in Milwaukee, Wisconsin.
+Washington Park, originally called West Park, is a historic 128.5-acre urban oasis in Milwaukee, Wisconsin.
 Designed by the renowned landscape architect Frederick Law Olmsted in 1891-1892, it's one of the oldest parks in the Milwaukee County Parks system.

 Natural Features